New York Job Adventures

 Live-in Volunteer Program

-Program in the Spotlight Spend a year developing yourself—discover your deeper purpose and share your life and gifts in a thriving intentional community with Camphill!
-Live-in Volunteers grow faster than they imagined possible, build deep, lasting relationships, and develop practical and creative skills that open doors for the rest of their lives.
-Begin to master new skills and carry them forward into your future.
+Program in the Spotlight Spend a year developing yourself—discover your deeper purpose and share your life and gifts in a thriving intentional community with Camphill.
+Live-in Volunteers grow faster than they imagine possible, build deep, lasting relationships, and develop practical and creative skills that open doors for the rest of their lives.
+This is a great chance to master new skills and carry them forward into your future.
 Biodynamic farming.
 Artisan baking.
 Woodworking.
 Leadership and cooperative collaboration.
 Mindfulness.
 Through a mix of structured training and hands-on practice under the guidance of mentors, you dive right in, and by the end of your year, you're not only comfortable with them, but you’re also leading others in learning.
-In addition to college loan support program, the community ensures that every volunteer's basic living needs are covered.
-This means you receive a monthly stipend, a private room in a beautiful environment, wholesome, mostly organic meals, medical insurance, and other essentials—from toiletries to use of community cars.
+In addition to college loan support program, each community ensures that every volunteer's basic living needs are covered.
+This means you'll receive a monthly stipend, a private room in a beautiful environment, wholesome, mostly organic meals, medical coverage, and other essentials—from toiletries to use of community cars.

 Camphill Is Actively Welcoming Live-In Volunteers!